shikokuchuo/nanonext/README.md

 #### Windows

-For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, ‘libnng’ v1.9.0
+For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, ‘libnng’ v1.10.0
-and ‘libmbedtls’ v3.5.2 will be automatically compiled from the package sources during installation.
+pre-release and ‘libmbedtls’ v3.5.2 will be automatically compiled from the package sources during installation.

 For previous R versions, pre-compiled ‘libnng’ v1.9.0 and ‘libmbedtls’ v3.5.2 libraries are downloaded and used for installation instead.